Going global: the challenges of app localization5 min read

 In markets like India, WhatsApp market penetration is huge.
 According to a recent news report, WhatsApp has over 500 million users in the region and over 95% of WhatsApp users use the app every day.
 These figures suggest that WhatsApp constitutes a great opportunity for user verification.

 In short, localizing an app is no easy task, especially if you’re dealing with multiple locales and languages.
 Every language has its own quirks and you need to be very careful and tread carefully when expanding into new markets.
 From preparing your app’s codebase to carefully localizing and translating the content of your app, planning and commitment are crucial.

 Branching out into new markets and establishing a foothold against competitors is another thing altogether.
 You’ll need a global solution for user verification, and a good one at that.
 Verifying your users overseas may seem like a daunting task, and it could be unless you utilize the right solution that takes this burden off your shoulders reliably.
 The opportunities that the IM platforms offer in this regard are hard to ignore because of their cost-effectiveness, coverage, and speed.
-You can leverage this opportunity with VerifyKit and reduce your verification costs by 80% by switching to WhatsApp and Telegram as your verification method.
+You can leverage this opportunity with VerifyKit and reduce your verification costs by switching to WhatsApp as your verification method.
 You still can use SMS of course, as VerifyKit automatically finds the cheapest SMS provider on your behalf.
-If you’re interested in what VerifyKit can do for you, head on over to our website here and start using VerifyKit for free.
+If you’re interested in what VerifyKit can do for you, head on over to our website here and start using VerifyKit.